 - 14.13.1 Alignment and Spacing.
 In the examples which follow, look carefully at the vertical alignment.
-The numerals in the dividend, product, and quotient are aligned in vertical columns as in the print copy.
-Signs of operation, if any, are also vertically aligned.
-At least one blank cell is left between adjacent columns. - 14.13.2 Vertical Line.
-Dots 456 represent the vertical line in the print copy.
-The braille symbol is shown between the divisor and the division arrangement, beginning on the line with the dividend and ending on the line with the product.
+The numerals in the synthetic dividend, product, and quotient are aligned by place value.
+Symbols of operation are vertically aligned.
+(See Example 14-29.)
+At least one blank cell is present between adjacent columns. - 14.13.2 Vertical Line and Separation Line.
+Dots 456 represent the vertical line that comes between the synthetic divisor and the division arrangement.
+This vertical line begins on the line with the dividend and ends on the line with the product.
 No space is left between the vertical line and the dividend or divisor.
-The separation line (dots 25) extends from the vertical line to one cell beyond the entire arrangement.
-Another unspaced vertical line is transcribed between the quotient and the remainder.
+Another vertical line may appear between the synthetic quotient and the synthetic remainder.
+It is transcribed below a blank column.